Last Updated on September 20, 2023 by thecapetownblog

 About the penguins at Boulders Beach

-The penguin colony at Boulders Beach is currently about 3,000 birds strong, which is pretty impressive given that back in 1982, there were only two breeding pairs left in the world!
+The penguin colony at Boulders Beach is currently about 3,000 birds strong, which is pretty impressive given that back in 1982, there were only two breeding pairs left in the world

-African penguins are usually between 60-70 centimetres tall, so they’re pretty small, and they used to be called “jackass penguins” because of their braying, donkey-like cry.
+African penguins are usually between 60-70 centimetres tall, so they’re pretty small – and very cute!

-They live along the coast of South Africa and Namibia, and it’s estimated that there are 14,700 breeding pairs left in the wild, so they are considered to be an endangered species.
+It’s estimated that there are 14,700 breeding pairs left in the wild, so they are considered to be an endangered species.

 Where is Boulders Beach?